 This live version from 1970 is just amazing too:

-(Talking of how naturally performers learn the complex rhythms of flamenco clapping, I guess no-one even had to think about the triple-time bar inserted into the chorus here (you’ll stay in my heart / we never will part—see also here)… Actually, why did Bacarach write it thus?
+(Talking of how naturally performers learn the complex rhythms of flamenco clapping, I guess no-one even had to think about the triple-time bar inserted into the chorus here (you’ll stay in my heart / we never will part—see also here; and for additive metres, here)… Actually, why did Bacharach write it thus?
 It’d work perfectly well to maintain the duple beat throughout—but in Aretha’s version it creates greater urgency and a feeling of spontaneity.
 I am in awe of everything about this song.)

 - Otis Redding (one of many sadly short-lived artists in the story) also features in the book, though his story belongs with that of southern soul.
 And James Brown was leading the way forward with that common blend of musical brilliance and unsavoury personal relations.